Daniel Derksen, MD

 Dr. Derksen was born in Phoenix, attended the UArizona for both his B.S.
 (1979) and M.D.
 (1984) degrees, completed his family medicine residency at the University of New Mexico (1987), and served on the UNM School of Medicine faculty for 25 years.
 He returned to the UArizona in 2012.
 In 2018 he was awarded the UNM Napolitano Alumni Award and in 2019 the UArizona College of Medicine Alumnus of the Year.

-Dr. Derksen completed a Robert Wood Johnson Health Policy Fellowship in 2008 with U.S. Senator Jeff Bingaman.
-He researched and drafted health workforce provisions later included in Title V of the Affordable Care Act (e.g. - Sec.5508 Teaching Health Centers).
+Dr. Derksen completed a Robert Wood Johnson Health Policy Fellowship in 2007-08 with U.S. Senator Jeff Bingaman (NM).
+He researched and drafted provisions to improve the supply and distribution of the nation’s health workforce included in Title V of the Affordable Care Act (ACA) including Teaching Health Centers.

 Working for Governor Martinez as Director, NM Office of Health Reform in 2011-12, he was PI of the CMS Health Insurance Exchange grant, establishing what is now Be Well New Mexico which has 45,000 enrollees.